mohammadsf7293/sample-twitter/README.md

 ---
 ## Considerations
 The project is not fully developed yet and is being actively updated.
 However, this README outlines all the key ideas and considerations regarding system design, scalability, and more.

-The methods described here have been previously implemented in the **Quiz of Kings** game for its news feed.
+- The caching methods described here have been previously implemented in the **Quiz of Kings** game for its news feed.
 With over 30 million users, this approach successfully ensured low latency for loading feeds, even under high traffic conditions.

-In this design, **groups** are the primary mechanism for defining the visibility and editability of tweets.
+- In this design, **groups** are the primary mechanism for defining the visibility and editability of tweets.
 If a user wants to set specific view or edit permissions by assigning a combination of `UserIDs` and `GroupIDs`, the system creates a new group that includes those `UserIDs` and `GroupIDs`.
 The newly created group's ID is then assigned to the tweet's permissions.
 This approach simplifies the overall design, making it more generalized and easier to manage.

+- Secondly, I've considered that in the `UpdateTweetPermissions` method, If `UserIDs` and `GroupIDs` are given but also inheritance is active, those `UserIDs` and `GroupIDs` will not be set for tweet permissions and only inheritance configuration will be saved for the tweet.
+This is true for both edit and view permissions.

 ### Future Enhancements